Phase-sensitive narrowband heterodyne holography

-is the complex weight of the optical side band of order $n$, where ${\cal E}$ is the complex amplitude of the optical field, and $\phi_0 = 4\pi z_0/\lambda$ is the modulation depth of the optical phase of the radiation backscattered by the cantilever.
-The local amplitude $z_0$ of the out-of-plane vibration and phase retardation $\psi$ with respect to the sinusoidal driving force can be derived from the complex weight of two optical side bands with eq. \ref{eq_ComplexSidebandsWeights} and the first-order Taylor developments of $J_0(\phi_0)$ and $J_1(\phi_0)$, near $\phi_0 = 0$, for $z_0 \ll \lambda$
+is the complex weight of the optical sideband of order $n$, and $\phi_0 = 4\pi z_0/\lambda$ is the modulation depth of the optical phase of the radiation backscattered by the cantilever.
+The local amplitude $z_0$ of the out-of-plane vibration and phase retardation $\psi$ with respect to the sinusoidal driving force can be derived from the complex weight of two optical sidebands with Eq.~\ref{eq_ComplexSidebandsWeights} and the first-order Taylor developments of $J_0(\phi_0)$ and $J_1(\phi_0)$, near $\phi_0 = 0$, for $z_0 \ll \lambda$

-The holographic interferometer is used for the detection of RF phase modulation side bands of an object field $E$ in reflective geometry, beating against a LO field $E_{\rm LO}$, as reported in \cite{VerrierAtlan2012}.
+The holographic interferometer is used for the detection of RF phase modulation sidebands of an object field $E$ in reflective geometry, beating against a LO field $E_{\rm LO}$, as reported in~\cite{VerrierAtlan2013}.
 Its purpose is to enable a robust quantitative measurement of the nanometric modulation amplitudes of cantilever resonances, as well as the associated phase shift with respect to the sinusoidal excitation signal.
-To do so, the adopted strategy is to separate the sensor bandwidth $[ -\omega_{\rm S}/2 ,\omega_{\rm S}/2[$ into three non-overlapping frequency sub-bands, centered at $\delta \omega _1$, $\delta \omega _2$, and $\delta \omega _3$, each of which is used to carry a separate optical modulation side band.
+To do so, the adopted strategy is to separate the sensor bandwidth $[ -\omega_{\rm S}/2 ,\omega_{\rm S}/2[$ into three non-overlapping frequency sub-bands, centered at $\delta \omega _1$, $\delta \omega _2$, and $\delta \omega _3$, each of which is used to carry a separate optical modulation sideband.
 The LO signal is composed of the sum of three phase-locked RF signals, to yield an optical LO field of the form